Sagar4173/ONYX/docs/ENHANCED_SECURITY_FEATURES.md

 # Enhanced Security Features Documentation

-This document describes the three major enhanced security features implemented in the SecureDevOps AI Platform:
+This document describes the three major enhanced security features implemented in the ONYX Platform:

 ## 1. Custom Rule Engine

 ### Overview

 The Custom Rule Engine allows users to create, manage, and deploy custom security rules that can be executed by various scanners (Semgrep, regex-based, etc.).

 ### Features

 #### User-Defined Security Policies

 - **YAML/JSON Rule Format**: Rules can be defined in both YAML and JSON formats
 - **Multiple Rule Types**: Support for Semgrep rules, regex patterns, and custom logic
 - **CWE Mapping**: Rules can be mapped to Common Weakness Enumeration (CWE) identifiers
 - **Language Support**: Rules can target specific programming languages and file patterns

 #### Rule Template Library

 - **Pre-built Templates**: Ready-to-use rule templates for common vulnerabilities
 - **CWE Coverage**: Templates mapped to specific CWE categories
 - **Customizable Parameters**: Templates can be customized with user-specific parameters
 - **Version Control**: Templates are version-controlled and maintained centrally

 #### Rule Management

 - **Validation Framework**: Rules are validated before deployment
 - **Testing Support**: Built-in test case execution for rule validation
 - **Version Control**: All rules are stored in Git for change tracking